poemm/WasmSecurityConcerns/README.md

 ### Cosmic Rays

 Cosmic rays may cause errors in electronics.
 The problem is worse with smaller transistors.
-ECC may be useful, but only for RAM.
-NASA uses redundancy and large transisitors.
+ECC may be useful for RAM.

 ### Bottlenecks, Denial of Service

-An attacker can exploit bottlenecks in hardware, causing slow execution.
-For example, an attacker can exhaust cache causing all memory instructions to go to RAM.
+If arbitrary code is to be executed, an attacker can exploit bottlenecks in hardware, causing slow execution.
+For example, an attacker can exhaust cache, causing all memory instructions to go to RAM.

+## CONCLUSIONS

+For mission-critical computation, it may be wise to add redundancy and variety in both hardware and software.
+And to use simple toolchains which can be auditted.